Combinatorics of nondeterministic walks

 \subsection{Outline of the paper}

-\mwcomment{@elie: ok like this? too detailed?} \eliecomment{it's perfect} We start in Section~\ref{sec:DyckNWalks} with the analysis of Dyck N-walks.
+We start in Section~\ref{sec:introAC} with a short introduction into the techniques from Analytic Combinatorics that we will use repeatedly.
+After that we commence with the study of $N$-walks.
+We study Dyck N-walks in Section~\ref{sec:DyckNWalks}.
 We derive closed forms for the generating functions and two limit laws for reachable points in N-excursions: maximal value at the end and the frequency of $\{0\}$.
-We continue in Section~\ref{sec:MotzkinNWalks} with the analysis of Motzkin N-walks and derive functional equations and closed forms for special cases.
+We continue in Section~\ref{sec:MotzkinNWalks} with the analysis of Motzkin N-walks and obtain functional equations and closed forms for special cases.
 All these computations are made explicit in an accompanying Maple worksheet.
-In Section~\ref{sec:general_NBridges} we show that the generating function of N-bridges (with respect to length, maximal and minimal reachable point) is algebraic for any finite N-step set using concepts from additive combinatorics.
-In Section~\ref{sec:general_NExcursions} we show that the generating function of N-meanders (with respect to length and maximal reachable point) is also algebraic for any finite N-step set and we conjecture that the same is true for N-excursions.
-We also present python code that we implemented to derive the functional equations for any N-step set for N-excursion and N-bridges.
+In Section~\ref{sec:general_NBridges} we show that the generating function of N-bridges (with respect to length, minimum and maximum reachable point) is algebraic for any finite N-step set using concepts from additive combinatorics.
+In Section~\ref{sec:general_NExcursions} we show that the generating function of N-meanders (with respect to length and maximum reachable point) is also algebraic for any finite N-step set and we conjecture that the same is true for N-excursions.
+We also present Python code that we implemented to derive the functional equations for any N-step set for N-excursion and N-bridges.

-This paper is the full version of an extended abstract~\cite{DePanafieuLamaliWallner2019Nondet} of 12 pages that was published in the proceedings of the \emph{Sixteenth Workshop on Analytic Algorithmics and Combinatorics (ANALCO)} in 2019 in San Diego.
-Here we give all proofs that partly have only been sketched so far.
-We greatly extend the proof on the algebraicity of general N-bridges in Section~\ref{sec:proof_general_bridges}, particularly giving an extended definition of types and the finiteness of the automaton.
-We additionally give limit law result for Dyck N-walks in Section~\ref{sec:limit_laws_NExcursions} and show results on subclass of general N-excursions in Section~\ref{sec:general_NExcursions} and our python package. \eliecomment{Python or Maple?}
+This paper is the full version of an extended abstract\anonymous{~\cite{DePanafieuLamaliWallner2019Nondet} of 12 pages that was published in the proceedings of the \emph{Sixteenth Workshop on Analytic Algorithmics and Combinatorics (ANALCO)} in 2019 in San Diego.}{ that will be cited in the final version.} Here we provide full proofs that were previously only sketched.
+We greatly extend the proof of the algebraicity of general N-bridges in Section~\ref{sec:proof_general_bridges}, in particular by providing an extended definition of types and proving the finiteness of the automaton.
+We additionally give limit law results for Dyck N-walks in Section~\ref{sec:limit_laws_NExcursions}.
+We also study subclasses of general N-excursions in Section~\ref{sec:general_NExcursions} and present our Python and Maple code~\cite{gitlabproject}.